thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 24 June 2023
+### Daily Rundown on Sunday, 25 June 2023

-- The average temperature today is 22.65˚C;
+- The average temperature today is 24.51˚C;
-- With highs of 23.35˚C and lows of 14.55˚C.
+- With highs of 24.7˚C and lows of 12.68˚C.
-- You can expect broken clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->